lightninglabs/lightning-terminal/README.md

 include the CLI binaries `lncli`, `loop` and `frcli` for convenience in the downloadable archives as well.

+## Usage

+Read the [Walkthrough](doc/WALKTHROUGH.md) document to learn more about how to use Lightning Terminal.

 ## Installation

 There are two options for installing LiT: download the published binaries for your